Ferndale Lower Elementary Montessori Program

 "Montessori is a revolutionary method of observing and supporting the natural development of children.
-Montessori educational practice helps children develop creativity, problem solving, critical thinking and time-management skills, care of the environment and each other, and prepares them to contribute to society and to become fulfilled persons.
+Montessori educational practice helps children develop creativity, problem-solving, critical thinking and time-management skills, care of the environment and each other, and prepares them to contribute to society and to become fulfilled persons.
 The basis of Montessori practice in the classroom is mixed age group, individual choice of research and work, and uninterrupted concentration.
 Group lessons are seldom found in a Montessori classroom, but learning abounds, and because it is enjoyed, children remember what they learn."

-The Lower Elementary Child
+The Ferndale Elementary Montessori Child

 As children grow into the 2nd plane of development, they experience many changes.
 They develop a strong sense of imagination that is rooted in reality.
 Whereas a younger child is looking to have the things in their world labeled, the older child wants to know the "why" of things.
 They are very curious.
 They also begin to look for social connections outside of their family; friendships are tremendously important.
 A Montessori environment works to meet all needs of the child, leading to enthusiastic learning and healthy peer relationships.